ddaypunk/gatsby-blog/src/posts/2022-08-03-my-studies-of-head-first-android-development-3rd-edition-chapters-5-6.md

 What app would you make if you could?
 After reading this book, I bet you could to it!

+### Cross-post
+This was also posted on [Dev.to](https://dev.to/ddaypunk/my-studies-of-head-first-android-development-3rd-edition-ch-5-6-3bfj) where commments are enabled, and welcomed!

 ### Sources
 *Head First Android Development, 3rd Edition – Dawn Griffiths, David Griffiths*